kemckinnmsft/AIPLAB/instructions.md

-	> [!NOTE] Observe that although there is Credit Card or SSN data in these documents, they are still unprotected and classified as General.
+	> NOTE: Observe that although there is Credit Card or SSN data in these documents, they are still unprotected and classified as General.
 You can also see these same documents on a file share at \\fileserver\documents in their unprotected state.
 Close any opened documents **without saving**.
 	>
 	>![Open Screenshot](https://github.com/kemckinnmsft/AIPLAB/blob/master/Content/htd29fpf.jpg)